Comparison · VERIFIED APRIL 2026

 Final verdict: DeepSeek vs Open WebUI

 Both DeepSeek and Open WebUI are strong tools in the chatbot space, but they serve different needs.
 DeepSeek stands out for 95% cheaper than gpt-4 and claude, making it ideal for cost-sensitive developers.
-Open WebUI differentiates with best self-hosted chat ui, which benefits users focused on teams wanting a private.
+Open WebUI is best at best self-hosted chat ui — particularly for teams focused on teams wanting a private.

 The best approach is to try DeepSeek's free tier and Open WebUI's free tier to see which fits your specific workflow.